Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 * **Complex Lit**: the Lighting model of this shader (for example, the Clear Coat effect) is too complex and extra Material properties cannot fit into the G-buffer.

-* **Baked Lit** and **Unlit**: these shaders do not receive dynamic lighting, so writing them directly into the Lighting buffer instead of the G-buffer is faster.
+* **Baked Lit** and **Unlit**: these shaders do not calculate real-time lighting, that's why Unity renders them into the Emissive/GI/Lighting buffer directly during the Forward-only pass.
+This is faster than evaluating the shaders in the Deferred rendering (stencil) pass.

 * **Custom shaders**: Unity renders the shaders that do not declare the Pass tags required by the Deferred Rendering Path as Forward-only.
 The required Pass tags are: `LightMode`, and `UniversalMaterialType`.
 For more information, see [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).